bitboody/blog.bitboody.github.io/_tabs/about.md

 ### Background

 I am currently a high school student and will soon be a university student.
-I do not have much professional experience at the moment because I have to focus on my studies and improving my technical skills to be a competent programmer.
+I do not have much professional experience at the moment because I am focusing on my studies and on improving my technical skills to become a competent programmer.

 ------------------------------------------------

 ## Technologies